 The battery allows you to charge up your item much faster than usual, if you stick around in combat for a while.
 Simply kill all but a single enemy, and dodge until you get all you can out of it.

-One item allows you to restore half a heart for every 13 enemies you kill.
-One regenerating enemy can regenerate back from the point after they count as a kill for the purpose of this item.
+The Charm of the Vampire item allows you to restore half a heart for every 13 enemies you kill.
+One type of enemy in particular, the Hemogoblins, can regenerate back from the point after they count as a kill for the purpose of this item.
 Like the above, it's a slow slog to max health, but there's a good chance it's worth the trouble.
 The same can be true when you're in the later levels and find an arcade.
 In fact, the more useful it is, the more boring it becomes.

 The Book of Revelations is more or less this.
 On one hand, its only effect is to give you soul hearts (and make the Harbingers appear).
 On the other hand, its effect gives you soul hearts and it gives you more chances of getting Meat Boy.
 Depending on how how many levels you play through, you can easily get more soul hearts than you have room to display, provided you don't take too much damage.